(* = may be borrowed from Plants of Concern or one of our partners)

 Avoid Trampling: The more times you visit a site, the more you may impact the subpopulation.
 Although a small amount of trampling should not harm most subpopulations, follow these simple guidelines to minimize impact:

 When returning from a subpopulation, take a different route so as not to create a new trail.

 If you visit the site with others, each person should access the subpopulation via a slightly different route rather than walking in a line.

 Avoid walking in sensitive areas during rainfall or when the area is wet after recent rains.

 Try to remain as stationary as possible when collecting data, moving carefully among the plants when you need to.

-Prevent the spread of invasives: Before leaving or entering a site, check shoes, clothing, and bags for any seeds that might be ‘hitch-hiking’ and remove them.
+Prevent the spread of invasive species: Before leaving or entering a site, check your shoes, clothing, and bags for any seeds that might be ‘hitch-hiking’ and remove them.
 While on site, take care not to move invasives from place to place.
-This precaution can help stem the spread of invasive plants.
+This precaution can help slow the spread of invasive plants.
 A hand-held boot brush is an indispensable tool that can be stored in your vehicle and used to clean your shoes before and after visiting a site.

 Never go into the field alone, and move out of the field when thunderstorms or severe weather threatens.
-Some items we strongly recommend for safety reasons: cell phone, plenty of water, hat, long pants, sturdy shoes or boots, insect repellant, poison ivy wash, and sunscreen.
+Some items we strongly recommend for safety reasons include: a cell phone, plenty of water, hat, long pants, sturdy shoes or boots, insect repellant, poison ivy wash, and sunscreen.

 In Case of an Emergency, use common sense and judgment to ensure your personal safety.
 Remind those you are with to keep safety in mind, and report potentially unsafe conditions or practices to avoid accidents and injuries.